“… at least they’re not very big…”

 I’d anticipated it was shame I’d have to overcome, but shame turned out to be the easiest dragon to slay.

-The more stealthy dragon – the one I not only did not anticipate – but also failed for years to recognize – was the reality that the new self-image that I worked to evolve into … and the new boobless me (as seen by those who hadn’t known me before) … stood, somehow, worlds apart.
-Breasts and nipples give a woman a reassuringly nurturing look.
+The more stealthy dragon was the reality that the new, confidently boobless me that I was working to cultivate – would be received in ways I’d never anticipated and failed for years even to recognize.
+I’ve come to understand that breasts and nipples give a woman a reassuringly nurturing look.
 Breastlessness, it turns out, raises the intimidation quotient (or “nasty woman” factor) of a woman with a point of view.

-It took me six years to understand that my healing would be incomplete until I pulled these two beings into functional alignment: the me I thought I had shaped myself into and the me that could be seen by strangers and acquaintances across the room.
+It took me six years to understand that my healing would be incomplete until I pulled these two beings into functional alignment: the newly confident and assertive me (that I thought I was shaping myself into), and the me that strangers and acquaintances could see across the room.